I am one of the women who unexpectedly cried watching Wonder Woman opening weekend.

 I never cried watching a fight scene before, though I’ve seen women fight valiantly on film.
 I loved Yu Shu Lien in Crouching Tiger, Hidden Dragon.
 Her wisdom, beauty, patience, and fighting skills unlocked a brand new pride and aspiration in my heart.
 I had a major crush on Trinity in The Matrix.
 I loved watching Sydney Bristow take control on Alias every week.
 I felt huge, victorious, in-your-face pride when Éowyn slayed the Nazgûl in Lord of the Rings.
 Katniss was clearly the protector over poor Peeta in the Hunger Games.
 My daughter carried a broomstick around to fight like Rey after The Force Awakens.
 But none of those characters and stories revealed the raw pride and longing I felt watching Wonder Woman.

-This new movie made me like a 6-year-old fangirl.
+This new movie turned me into a 6-year-old fangirl.
 In every scene I thought, “I want to BE her.”
 By the end of the movie I was convinced, “I AM her.”
 I strode out of that theater ready to take on all of society’s problems.

 A few hours after the movie I had enough squabbles in real life to know I AM NOT like Wonder Woman afterall.
 I haven’t been trained “five times harder than any warrior” my whole life.
 I wasn’t raised on an island of women, protected from intentionally and unintentionally demoralizing men.
 I’m often afraid and avoid danger.
 I don’t have good aim and I’m back in physical therapy for a pulled hamstring.